emilynordmann/AllOfUs-data-analysis/docs/05-analysis1.md

 ## Comparing more than two means

 We often have more than two means to compare.
 One approach is to use Analysis of Variance (ANOVA) techniques.
-There are numerous ways to perform ANOVA in R, in this course, we're going to use the <code class='package'>afex</code> but just be aware that if you Google for help, you might see different approaches.
+There are numerous ways to perform ANOVA in R, in this course, we're going to use the <code class='package'>afex</code> package but just be aware that if you Google for help, you might see different approaches.

 ### One-way ANOVA